 Ordinary citizens listening to the government message had thought that the government had forced the schools to close and was exercising its authority to do so.
 The defence in Court was nothing less than the government admitting its ministers had been either ignorant or duplicitous in their communications with the public.

 Representation was made to the public of the existence a legal obligation that was, in truth, fictional.
 When ‘requests’ or unenforceable guidance are promoted by government and in mainstream media as enforceable rules of law, we are being misled.

-The number and nature of comments and enquiries, often similar but not often the same, is such that we are unable to respond directly to most at the current time.
-Please do continue to comment on posts and to contact us via [email protected] as we will hope to respond to all in due course.
-Please be patient as we try to find a practical way to help as many citizens and businesses as possible.
+The number and nature of comments to posts, often similar but not often the same, is such that we are unable to reply directly to most at the current time.
+Please do continue to comment and to contact us for general queries via email@example.com. and we shall still try to respond to as many as we can.